pezzos/plex-pi/README.md

 # plex-pi

-# The full setup of Plex Media Server on a Raspberry Pi with scripts like S3 backup and an SSD for the OS.
+# The full setup of Plex Media Server on a RPi

 Plex Media Server on a Raspberry Pi with a script to allow an easy install.